swan-cern/jupyter-images/README.md

 5. Later, the `--clear` flag can be used for rebuilding the environment.

+6. The `--accpy`flag allows the user to specify the version of Acc-Py to be used.
+If not specified, the latest version will be used.

-6. The `--no-accpy` flag can also be used to create a virtual environment using standard Python, instead of Acc-Py.
+7. The `--no-accpy` flag can also be used to create a virtual environment using standard Python, instead of Acc-Py.